emmaneugene/cheatsheets/README.md

 # Cheatsheets
-A good cheatsheet should provide a high-level overview of important concepts, helping to prompt recall or identify areas for review.
-I really enjoy creating cheatsheets to consolidate what I've learnt, so this is my own effort to collate helpful cheatsheets and references that I've found useful.
-I try my best to publish these in universally readable file formats on all platforms (PDF, MD, HTML).
+A good cheatsheet should provide a high-level overview of important concepts to prompt recall and identify areas for review.
+I'm quite a fan of creating learning references, so this is my own effort to collate cheatsheets that I've found useful.
+I try my best to make these available in PDF format.

-This list will be updated regularly, so watch this space :)

-Also happy to accept any contributions or corrections!
-Do send a PR or file an issue if you find any errata.
+Happy to accept any contributions or corrections!
+Do create a PR or issue if you find any errata.

-### Other helpful resources
+### Other resources you might like

 - [cheat.sh](https://github.com/chubin/cheat.sh), [tldr](https://github.com/tldr-pages/tldr) - Command-line friendly cheatsheets